Linux CLI: The Commands I Use Every Day

 A collection of bash commands and shortcuts I reach for constantly, organized by what I'm trying to do rather than by category.

-I've been maintaining a text file on my desktop called commands.txt for about four years now.
-Every time I look something up, solve a problem, or learn a new trick in the terminal, I paste the command into that file with a note about what it does.
-It's gotten long.
-A lot of it is repetitive or obsolete.
-But going through it recently, I pulled out the stuff I genuinely use on a regular basis and figured I'd organize it here.
+A text file on my desktop called commands.txt has been accumulating for about four years.
+Every time I look something up, solve a problem, or pick up a trick in the terminal, the command goes in there with a note about what it does.
+File's gotten long.
+A lot of it is redundant or outdated.
+But going through it recently, pulled out the stuff that actually gets regular use and figured it was worth organizing here.

-This isn't a systematic introduction to the Linux command line.
-It's what I actually type, organized roughly by the kinds of problems I'm trying to solve when I open a terminal.
+Not a systematic Linux introduction.
+Just what I type, arranged by the kinds of problems I'm solving when a terminal is open.

 Moving Around Faster

-I spent my first year in the terminal using arrow keys to move through commands and hitting backspace to fix typos.
-Then someone showed me the keyboard shortcuts and I felt stupid for not learning them sooner.
+Spent my first year using arrow keys to navigate commands and backspace to fix typos.
+Then someone showed me the keyboard shortcuts.

 | Keystroke | What it does |